Roman Egypt: Early Roman Egypt (30 BC–4th century)

-Later Roman Egypt (4th–7th centuries)
+Later antique Egypt (4th–7th centuries)

 Coptos revolted in 293 and was destroyed by the augustus Diocletian's caesar (junior co-emperor) and future successor, Galerius.
 Diocletian's reforms subdivided the empire into more numerous late Roman provinces; these were grouped into thirteen Roman dioceses, and these into four praetorian prefectures.
 The old province of Aegyptus was divided, with the Thebaid becoming its own province.
 Financial and tax reforms were implemented in Egypt in 297, and Egyptian currency was brought into line with the rest of the empire's monetary reforms.
 The role of the praefectus Aegypti was divided between a praeses – a civilian governor – and a military dux.

 In 297, Domitius Domitianus led a revolt and made himself emperor, assisted by Achilleus.
 Diocletian captured Alexandria from them after an eight-month siege and "Pompey's Pillar" was erected in his honour in the Serapeum of Alexandria.
 Diocletian then travelled through Egypt as far as Philae, where new gates were constructed for the occasion.
 Diocletian is also known to have visited Panopolis in 298.
 He ceded the Dodekaschoinos, upstream of the First Cataract in Lower Nubia, to the Noba people, who were subsidized by the Romans to defend the frontier, now at Syene (Aswan), from attack by the Blemmyes.
 Diocletian's second visit to Egypt, in 302, involved distributions of bread to the Alexandrians and actions taken against adherents of Manichaeism; the following year, Diocletian instituted the Diocletianic Persecution against Christianity.
 The persecution was remembered as particularly intense under Satrius Arrianus and Sossianus Hierocles, the praefecti between 304 and 307 and in 310 respectively.
 The Edict of Serdica published by Galerius, the senior emperor in 311, ended the Diocletianic Persecution.